-When we celebrate Cinco de Mayo, we do so with a full food spread: tacos, tortilla chips, guacamole, etc. However, there’s a certain tequila-laced beverage that we also particularly crave around this time.
+There’s something about warmer weather that just makes us crave a certain tequila-laced beverage.
 We’re speaking, of course, of the margarita.
 We love the versatility of margaritas—the most basic version is always fantastic, but you can add so many flavors and garnishes—not to mention freeze them into a boozy slushie.
-These variations in particular are what that we’ll be sipping on this Cinco.
+These variations in particular are what that we’ll be sipping on all summer.
 Cheers!

 2. Add the remaining ingredients and fill with ice.